bloominstituteoftechnology/web-module-challenge-objects/README.md

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request.**
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master